 I do full tracking, mixing, and mastering out of Portland, Oregon.
-I am also skilled in sound designs for podcasts, short films, etc. I can help produce and create tracks for your specific project also.
-I have years of experience making electronic music, hip hop, house techno, punk music for people.
+I am also skilled in sound designs for podcasts, short films, etc. I can help produce and create tracks for your specific project also if needed.
+I have years of experience creating and producing electronic music, house, techno, and punk music for different musicians and bands.

 Hello!
 My name is Trey.
 I’m an audio engineer in Portland, OR and I have a degree from Clackamas Community College for Audio Engineering and Music Technology.
 I offer recording services for bands and musical artists to record a full album.
 I can do full tracking, mixing, and mastering.
 I also am skilled in sound designs for podcasts, short films, etc. My main expertise is in recording punk and heavier styles of music, but I have experience with a lot of other types of music also.
 All types of bands and musicians are welcome!

 Would love to hear from you.
 Click the contact button above to get in touch.

 Interview with Lost State Recordings

 Q: Describe the most common type of work you do for your clients.

 A: I mainly record, mix, and master songs for bands and musicians here in Portland, and i can also help produce songs for your music project, or even compose music for your film, or short movie.